 The registration fee only covers participation in the tournament.
 It does not cover transportation, lodging, food, or other expenses.

 Teams who bring a working buzzer system to the tournament will be eligible for a $20 discount on the registration fee if it meets NAQT’s national-championship standards.
 There may be some surprises in that policy!
 Please read it in advance to make sure your system qualifies.

 Unless otherwise approved by NAQT, no team may receive more than two buzzer-system discounts.

 NAQT will only award the discount for buzzer systems that it may keep until 1:00 p.m.
 Sunday; if these terms do not work for you, do not register to bring a buzzer system!

 Early Buzzer Bonus

 NAQT will pay a $20 cash “Early Buzzer Bonus” for each discount-receiving buzzer system dropped off between 1:00 and 5:00 p.m.
 Friday in the Conference Center foyer (Lobby Level).
 This is in addition to the discount mentioned above, is specifically for dropping it off during that time, and will only be paid in cash between those exact times.

 NAQT will begin returning team-provided buzzer systems at 1:00 p.m. on Sunday (and not before, except in emergencies).
 As mentioned above, this might make it impractical for teams planning to leave as soon as they are eliminated to receive buzzer-system discounts (as their systems will not have been returned at that point).
-Buzzers that are not picked up in a timely fashion will be left with the hotel bell desk.
+Buzzer return will stay open until 4:30 p.m..
+If a team knows in advance they will be unable to pick up their buzzer system in time, it should make special arrangements at check-in; barring other arrangements, unclaimed buzzer systems will be left with the hotel bell desk.